kubernetes/kubernetes/pkg/proxy/ipvs/README.md

 ### When IPVS falls back to IPTABLES
 IPVS proxier will employ IPTABLES in doing packet filtering, SNAT or masquerade.
-Specifically, IPVS proxier will use ipset to store source or destination address of traffics that need DROP or do masquerade, to make sure the number of IPTABLES rules be constant, no metter how many services we have.
+Specifically, IPVS proxier will use ipset to store source or destination address of traffics that need DROP or do masquerade, to make sure the number of IPTABLES rules be constant, no matter how many services we have.

 Here is the table of ipset sets that IPVS proxier used.